taldoron84/xap-docs-sbp/moving-into-production-checklist.markdown

 Step 3.
 Write a sample number of objects into the IMDG (have a decent number of objects written - 100,000 is a good number).<br>
 Step 4.
 Measure the free memory again.

 This test should give good understanding of the object footprint within the IMDG.
-Donâ€™t forget that if you have a backup instance running, the amount of memory you will need to accommodate for your objects, is double.
+If you have a backup instance running, the amount of memory you will need to accommodate for your objects, is double.

 ### Compound Index reduce Index Footprint